Optical polarimetry of the accreting black hole X-ray binary Swift J1727.8$-$1613 over the state transition and radio ejections: Results

 Thus, we detect significant polarization variability only during the HIMS-SIMS transition, following a flaring event.
 This indicates the presence of polarization that is intrinsic to the source.
 Assuming that the observed variability arises solely from changes in the PD, while the intrinsic PA remains constant, the direction of the shift from HIMS to SIMS on the $q$–$u$ plane provides an estimate of the intrinsic PA.
 The PAs of the difference are found to be $\Delta{\rm PA}_B=-18\fdg5 \pm 2\fdg1$, $\Delta{\rm PA}_V=-27\degr \pm 8\degr$, and $\Delta{\rm PA}_R=-11\fdg6 \pm 1\fdg6$, assuming that the polarization decreased from HIMS to SIMS.
 If, instead, the polarization increased, the aforementioned PAs would be shifted by $90\degr$.

-To constrain the intrinsic polarization component more robustly, we next measured the IS polarization.
+Quantifying the change in observed PD and PA acts as an independent method of determining the axis of polarization in the source as this is expected to be only due to the change in intrinsic polarization itself (since IS polarization is taken to be constant).
+The Hotelling's $T^2$ test performed above would yield the same result as well, since neither statistical nor systematic errors of the IS polarization contribute to the significance of change in polarization.
+However, to constrain the intrinsic polarization component more robustly, we next measured the IS polarization.